qir-alliance/qir-spec/specification/under_development/profiles/Base_Profile.md

 in the program output.

 Beyond the entry point specific requirements related to attributes, custom attributes may optionally be attached to any of the declared functions.
+The `irreversible` attribute in particular impacts how the program logic in the entry point is structured, as detailed [below](#function-body).
 Furthermore, the following [LLVM attributes](https://llvm.org/docs/LangRef.html#function-attributes) may be used according to their intended purpose on function declarations and call sites:
 `inlinehint`, `nofree`, `norecurse`, `readnone`, `readonly`, `writeonly`, and